LINDA: 2009, AGE 47: Jun 24, 2009 | Age: 47

 I was officially the CA125 Blood Test result, which has been proven.
 On March 10th,2009, I was informed that the tumour that had been found was indeed cancerous.
 Still thought they had caught it early enough, which left me with lots of hope for a recovery.
 I was thinking to myself, it’s not such a bad thing, and I’m young and healthy except for the tumour, which they had removed.
 I thought I’d be fine; thank God they found it early.
 We’ll take things one day at a time.

 These doctors were quite concerned.
-Only days after my surgery, they had me running here and there and everywhere for this test and that test, leaving me no time to rest up from the surgery.
+Only days after my surgery, they had me running here and there and everywhere for this and that exam, leaving me no time to rest up from the surgery.

 Healing

 At this point, I was referred to an HPV Oncologist test centre.
-I returned to see her a few days later for the test results.
+I returned to see her a few days later for the results.
 Not good, not good at all.
 She sat me in her small, white, very cold office to give me the news.
-She tried very hard to gently break this news to me, but no matter what she said or how she said it, she took me by surprise.
+She tried very hard to gently break this news to me, but she took me by surprise no matter what she said or how she said it.
 No one on this earth can understand being told you are going to die unless you’ve been down this road.
-A gut-wrenching illness flows through every ounce of your being.
+A gut-wrenching HPV illness flows through every ounce of your being.

 I have lots to live for: a very beautiful daughter, however old she gets, who needs me and a very sweet eight-year-old granddaughter whom I would like nothing more than to be at her high school graduation, wedding and around for the first great-grandchild.
 They need me to stay strong and fight, fight, fight, which I intend to do for them and myself.